espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/SPI_setup.md

 ## 2.1 ESP-IDF requirement
 :warning:`Note: ESP-IDF is needed to compile ESP-Hosted firmware source.
 Skip this step if you are planning to use pre-built release binaries.`

-- Clone the ESP-IDF [release/v5.0](https://github.com/espressif/esp-idf/tree/release/v5.0)  and checkout to `release/v5.0` branch.
+- For chipsets except ESP32-C6, Clone the ESP-IDF [release/v5.0](https://github.com/espressif/esp-idf/tree/release/v5.0)  and checkout to `release/v5.0` branch.
+- For chipset ESP32-C6, Clone the ESP-IDF [master](https://github.com/espressif/esp-idf) branch
 - The control path between MCU host and ESP peripheral is based on `protobuf`.
 For that, corresponding stack layer, `protocomm` from ESP-IDF is used.
 It will be already present in ESP-IDF, no extra setup required for that.

 ### 2.2 Setup